md122/apps-comps/README.md

   * `sudo gem install cocoapods`
 * `pod install`
 * `open AppsComps.xcworkspace`
+* Reset the api (instructions below)
 * Try running the app!

-### Resetting the api (you must do this in order for the app to function)
+### Resetting the api
+######*As of the end of Winter Term 2017 our api is running in "developer mode" from our lab computer in the CMC at Carleton College.
+You mus be on campus to reset the api and use our app.*

 - Login to cmc307-05.mathcs.carleton.edu
-    -  You may either physically go to our computer in the CMC and log in or ssh in remotely.
-Ask Marco or Sam directly for log in credentials.
+    -  You may ssh in remotely or do this on our lab computer in the CMC.
+Ask a member of our group directly for log in credentials.
 - Type "ps -e | grep "api.py"" into a terminal window and you will see a number for what process the api is running
 - Type "kill [the number you found]"
 - Type "python api.py &"